bbudescu/bbudescu.github.io/tech_specs.md

 - In contrast, SLAM and SfM tackle the much harder problem of recognizing arbitrary unknown objects (or parts / regions thereof) across frames that they can base their estimations on.
 - One of the challenges we faced during implementation was estimating the camera's position when no landmark was visible.
 We tackled this problem by:
     - extrapolating current camera pose from previous pose estimations.
 Actually, in the offline mode, we were able to also use interpolation on both previous and later samples to achieve higher accuracy
-    - using multiple cameras and performing synchronized fusion of each of their hypotheses about the pose
+    - using multiple cameras and performing fusion of each of their hypotheses about the pose.
+In the online setting, camera pose estimations were also fused with pose hypotheses based on other sensors (accelerometers, gyroscope, compass, lidar, optical flow-based motion estimators and GPS, where avalable, although, in that particular use case it was mostly unavailable), as well as the commands issued to the actuators and motors that controlled the vehicle carrying the cameras.
+- Other challenges included dealing with errors of detection and orientation / reconstruction.
+We experimented with several optimization algorithms for improving the accuracy of the reconstruction and with methods for improving robustness based on as many measurements as possible, which led to tasks such as outlier detection.

 # 3. Deep Learning